 The building trade presents all sorts of risks.
-Building sites present significant health and safety risks, with the potential for significant injury or even fatal accidents.
+Building sites present significant health and safety risks, with the potential for serious injury or even fatal accidents.
 Disputes with customers are not uncommon and can end up in court.
 Valuable tools, machinery and materials can be a tempting target for thieves

 Whether you're a builder or tradesman, working as a contractor or subcontractor, you should make sure you have the right insurance to protect you.